Skip to content

 While there are many factors that go into selecting a filming location, if the geographical look of your project isn’t as important to the story, the below states offer very competitive incentive programs and filming infrastructure.

 Qualified productions in New Jersey can receive a transferable tax credit of 35% on qualified cast and crew salaries, which includes both ATL (up to $500K) & BTL wages.
 Productions will also receive a 30% credit on purchases and rentals used within the 30 mile radius of Columbus Circle in NYC, and a 35% credit on purchases, rentals and services used outside the 30 mile radius of Columbus Circle in NYC.
-There is also a 2% diversity uplift available to qualifying projects.
+There is also a 4% workforce development uplift available.
 It is also important to note that there are no residency requirements for the tax credit.

 If you’re after rebates, which are direct reimbursements of a percentage of production’s eligible expenditures incurred within a certain state, then the following states could be for you.